geobricks/geobricks_processing/README.md

 output_files = processing_core.process_data(processing_gdalwarp)
 ```

 To do more than one operation can be created an array containing the different steps of the process.
-In this example with be applied first a GDALWARP and then a GDALADDO operation to the output file
+In this example will be applied first a GDALWARP and then a GDALADDO operation to the output file.

 ```python
 from geobricks_processing.core import processing_core